 Last year on Valentine’s Day, I was featured by the Mark Twain House & Museum in the author spotlight, Romancing Mark Twain.
 Later in the year, my novel Tom Sawyer Returns won the Laramie Grand Prize for Americana Fiction in the 2021 Chanticleer International Book Awards.
-This year, it has reached the finals for the 2022 contests in Romance and Mystery.
+This year, it reached First Place in the 2022 contest for Mystery.
 I could not be more thrilled and honored.

 Excerpts from my interview with Rebecca Floyd, Director of Interpretation at the MTH&M.

 Rebecca: Everyone has a story of how they were introduced to Mark Twain.
 What is yours and why do you adore these characters so much?

 E.E.: I read The Adventures of Tom Sawyer and Adventures of Huckleberry Finn when I was in grade school and high school.
 (Didn’t we all?)
 The stories about Tom and Huck’s adventures resonated with me.
 I didn’t grow up in Missouri, but as I’m thinking back, I can see how the rural area in Florida where I was raised had similarities in its cultural background.
 The boys reminded me of other boys I knew, and of my “tomboy” self.
 They became woven into the fabric of my childhood like old friends.
 Years later, I longed to know what happened to them when they grew up.
 The author didn’t tell us, although he left a great deal of written literature that provided helpful guidance and cultural perspective.
 I had to envision the possibilities.

 Rebecca: How did you go about imagining these fictional children into fictional adults?